Table Of Contents

 Why Do Doctors Use Mesh to Repair Hernia Injuries?

 Most surgeons use mesh because the repair can be done without putting tension on the tissue, which in turn reduces the likelihood of a hernia recurrence.
-Some studies, most of which are funded by mesh manufacturers, suggest that half of all hernia repairs without mesh fail, while only 20% of mesh repairs fail.
+Some studies, most of which are funded by medical device manufacturers, suggest that half of all hernia repairs without mesh fail, while only 20% of mesh repairs fail.
 Thus, mesh is typically used unless a patient has an active infection or sepsis.

 There are four main types of ventral hernia repair surgeries: